ectoflow/vue-stripe-elements/README.md

 # API Reference

 ## StripeElements.vue
 Think of it as of individual group of elements.
-It crxweates stripe instance and elements object.
+It creates stripe instance and elements object.

 ```js
 import { StripeElements } from 'vue-stripe-elements-plus'